Intro-to-CS-Bootcamp/w18_icsbc/week3/README.md

 - Clarifications/Advice
   - This one is tricky, both roman ones are really.
 Things to keep in mind are to make sure you’re printing the largest numerals first, and to not overcount.
 That is, entering ‘5’ should return ‘V’, not ‘VIIIII’.
+  - Please name your method `romanize` so the autograder can run on it.

 #### new\_roman\_numerals.rb